RunestoneInteractive/httlads/_sources/TextualAnalysis/merging_data.rst

     {'id': 10751, 'name': 'Family'}]

-Even better, we can assign the result of ``eval`` to a variable and then we can use the list and dictionary index syntax to access parts of the result, just like we learned about when we discussed JSON in an earlier chapter.
+Even better, we can assign the result of ``eval`` to a variable, and then we can use the list and dictionary index syntax to access parts of the result, just like we learned about when we discussed JSON in an earlier chapter.